ibex-team/ibex-lib/doc/strategy.rst

 To take benefit of properties, two steps are required.
 First, we have to override the ``add_property`` function of the ``Ctc`` interface.
 This function is called by all strategies at initialization.
-This function takes as argument the initial box (of the search) and a container for properties: an instance of ``BoxProperties``.
+This function takes as argument the initial box (of the search) and a container for property values: an instance of ``BoxProperties``.
 This object basically just stores pointers to ``Bxp*``, except that it can handle :ref:`inter-dependencies <bxp_dependencies>`.

-Second, we have to override a variant of the ``contract`` function, which takes in argument not only the box, but also a ``ContractContext`` object which contains, among other things, the current set of property values (an instance of ``BoxProperties``).
+Second, we have to override a variant of the ``contract`` function, which takes in argument not only the box, but also a ``ContractContext`` object which contains, among other things, the current property values container (again, an instance of ``BoxProperties``).
 The ``BoxProperties`` class works like a simple map: by using the bracket operator ``[...]`` with the property id inside the brackets, you get the corresponding property value associated to the box: